Medical Residents Shadow CICOA Care Managers to Understand Environmental Challenges of Seniors

 Medical residents are required to do a geriatrics rotation.
 As of January, that rotation means spending time with CICOA care managers as they do home visits.
 It allows residents a chance to better understand the services CICOA offers, in addition to understanding seniors’ needs at home and outside of the clinical setting.

 Growing evidence around social determinants of health shows that as much as 80 percent of a patient’s health outcome is contributed to the environment, Ziegler said.
-Traditionally, a health outcome is measured by whether a patient sees the doctor and follow’s doctor’s orders and takes medications that are prescribed.
+Traditionally, a health outcome is measured by whether a patient sees the doctor, follows doctor’s orders and takes medications that are prescribed.
 Studies show there is so much more that determines a patient’s health outcomes, and it’s important the medical community understands those determinants, Ziegler said.

 “What if you don’t have transportation to get to the grocery or to the pharmacy to get prescriptions?
 What if a caregiver doesn’t have the proficiencies to understand the medications or following the treatment plan?
 All of these have direct effects on health outcomes, and they have nothing to do with clinical visits,” Ziegler said.
 “We need all these other things to come together for better health outcomes.”